mkaut/ams-han-port/README.md

 This is a fork of https://github.com/per-erik-nordbo/ams-han-port, with added MQTT functionality.
 It is in a very early stage, but the MQTT sending works.
 Tested on a Raspberry Pi.

+I cannot promise any development, as long as it works for me and nobody else asks for anything.

 ## Main changes to the parent project:

 ### New files